mil/kf-sass-site/README.md

-# Kf Site
+# Keyfram.milesalan.com
-Static site generator scripts to create the [kf-sass.com](http://kf-sass.com) site.
-Note this site generator is a bit pieced / hacked together - would eventually like to rebuild this.
-Was more focused on getting Kf's quality into good shape.
+Static site generator scripts to create the [keyfram.milesalan.com](http://keyfram.milesalan.com) site.

 ## Setup
 Install dependencies with:
 `npm install`

-Building lots of Kf animations is alot faster through Dart Sass, as such, you'll probably also want to:
+Building lots of keyfram animations is alot faster through Dart Sass, as such, you'll probably also want to:
 `pub install`

 ## Development